hardwario/website/content/projects/highest-centrifugal-force.en.md

 In the **Name** field, name the node as _Save the record_.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292681/projects/highest-centrifugal-force/image3.png" alt = "Javascript Funciton BigClown Kit" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292681/projects/highest-centrifugal-force/image3.png" alt = "Javascript Funciton HARDWARIO Kit" >}}

 Confirm it with the **Done** button.